-The conference report on SB 2500 was officially filed and distributed to members at 12:06 p.m. on Tuesday, April 27, starting the mandatory 72-hour "cooling off" period before the report can be adopted by both chambers.
+The conference report on SB 2500 was officially filed and distributed to members at 12:06 p.m. on Tuesday, April 27, starting the mandatory 72-hour "cooling off" period before the report could be adopted by both chambers.
+The conference reports for the budget were accepted and passed out of both chambers.

 This conference report is the resulting product of the budget conference process and once signed or vetoed by the governor, will become the state's budget for the 2021-22 Fiscal Year.